The Cancer Alliance remains committed to ensuring that patient experience is viewed on a par with clinical outcomes.

 Our Patient Experience Strategy and Improvement Group - or PESIG for short - is a sub group of the Cancer Alliance Board and meets every two months.

-The new group acts as a strategy and operations group for cancer patient experience, looking at the entirety of the cancer patient journey and access to services, including signs and symptoms awareness; screening; primary care; secondary care; diagnostics; palliative care and end of life.
+The group acts as a strategy and operations group for cancer patient experience, looking at the entirety of the cancer patient journey and access to services, including signs and symptoms awareness; screening; primary care; secondary care; diagnostics; palliative care and end of life.
 It focuses on the effective gathering of patient experience and using it to drive tangible service improvement and tackle health inequalities.

 Members of the group look at how data, intelligence and collective experience can be used to make a real difference to experience of cancer care; determine priorities and make recommendations for action.
 This may include promoting examples of best practice as well as identifying areas for potential improvement and making recommendations for action.